 All staff are required to participate in the Emergency Notification System so that they can be contacted in the event the library closes due to weather or other such emergency.
-Staff will create an account at Emergency Notification System and keep their information up to date as necessary.
+Staff will create an account in the Emergency Notification System and keep their information up to date as necessary.
 Instructions and an FAQ are attached.
-Each location's Contact List and Pocket plans should be updated as the Persons in Charge in Case of Emergency update their information.
+Each location's Contact List and Emergency Flip Charts should be updated as the Persons in Charge in Case of Emergency update their information.